urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/types.md

 agent.

-A `path` might just be a series of fixed `@ta` like `/foo/bar`, but some elements might also be variable and encode atom auras, or some other format.
+A `path` might just be a series of fixed `@ta` like `/foo/bar`, but some elements might also be variable and include encoded atoms, or some other datum.
 For example, you might like to include a date in the path like `/updates/~2021.10.31..07.24.27..db68`.
 Other agents might create the path by doing something like: